TheeKingZa/alx-higher_level_programming/0x00-python-hello_world/README.md

 		variable = 42
 		print("The answer is:", variable)

-# How to use strings
+# How to use strings?
 	Strings in Python are created using single or double quotes:
 		--code--
 			string1 = 'Single quotes'